 Anarchists optimistically see not voting as a rejection of the political system, and for a few it is just that.
 I used to write ‘SMASH THE STATE – ALL POWER TO THE WORKERS COUNCILS’ on my ballot papers.
 The long squeaking of the stubby pencil would alert the poll staff that you were not voting in the usual way but I braved their suspicious looks.

 I no longer think this to be the case.
 I believe that 90% of non-voters wouldn’t save you from drowning either.
-They can’t be arsed… with anything.
-The difference between the millions of non-voters and the numbers of people active in anarchist groups is so great that the case would seem overwhelming, but after every by-election record low turnout we are told it’s a rejection of the system.
+They can’t be arsed… with anything. lucky patcher download The difference between the millions of non-voters and the numbers of people active in anarchist groups is so great that the case would seem overwhelming, but after every by-election record low turnout we are told it’s a rejection of the system.
 It’s painful to say comrades… but it aint.
 A radical act requires some arse-movement.

 Just before the last election Adam Curtis re-introduced to us Joseph Strick’s brilliant film on heckling politicians in the UK.
 There’s a wonderful moment where a lone protestor is waving a placard in Sir Alec Douglas-Homes’ face.
 At first you cannot read the placard, but when it turns it reads ‘Who exhumed you?’